 There are multiple ways we can build networks from the connections of Twitter users.
 First of all we can regard the distributors (people related to the brand, or the brand's official page) as the source of information, and link individual users to them, based on who retweeted the source's message.
 Furthermore, the users themselves have followers and friends online, the latter one representing a stronger status, that can be interpreted as a network itself (for more, check our previous article on a follower- andfriend-based network)

 , who can reach out to the major part of the community in only three steps.
 They hold a central position in the network, because they have the biggest follower- and friendbasis.

 Through analysis of Twitter data we can not only locate the key opinion leaders and characters of a brand, but with the help of location information we can also interpret product placement related research.
-A good example of using location data is our previous article on the optimallocalization of ATMs.
+A good example of using location data is our previous article on the optimallocalization of ATM

 To be continued.